Adani slashes growth targets amid rout sparked by Hindenburg - Bloomberg News

-Feb 12 (Reuters) - India's Adani group has halved its revenue growth target and plans to scale down fresh capital expenditure, Bloomberg News reported on Sunday.
+Feb 13 (Reuters) - India's Adani Group has halved its revenue growth target and plans to scale down fresh capital expenditure, Bloomberg News reported on Sunday.

 The group has rejected the allegations and denied any wrongdoing.

-Adani group will now shoot for revenue growth of 15% to 20% for at least the next financial year, down from 40% originally targeted, Bloomberg News said citing people familiar with the matter.
+The Adani Group will now shoot for revenue growth of 15% to 20% for at least the next financial year, down from the original target of 40%, Bloomberg News said citing people familiar with the matter.

-A spokesperson for Adani Group did not immediately respond to a request for comment.

 Holding back on investments for even as little as three months could save the conglomerate as much as $3 billion, the report said, adding that the plans are still imminent.

+A spokesperson for the Adani Group said the report was "baseless, speculative", without elaborating further.

-Adani group has also been a part of India's market regulator's investigation into the group's links to some of the investors in its scrapped $2.5 billion share sale.
+The group has also been a part of India's market regulator's investigation into its links to some of the investors in its scrapped $2.5 billion share sale.

-Earlier this month, India's ministry of corporate affairs started a preliminary review of Adani Group's financial statements and other regulatory submissions made over the years, Reuters reported, citing two senior government officials.
+Earlier this month, India's ministry of corporate affairs started a preliminary review of the group's financial statements and other regulatory submissions made over the years, Reuters reported, citing two senior government officials.

 ((Mrinmay.Dey@thomsonreuters.com;))